 “Nerger’s Splendid Tigers” is an old-school circus act that’s billed as the largest traveling tiger show in the United States.
 The Nerger Show features one dozen tigers which are forced to jump through flaming hoops, form pyramids, play leapfrog, and “dance.”
 The act is run by Judit and Juergen Nerger, a pair of German tiger trainers who have worked in circuses throughout eastern Europe for nearly 30 years before coming to the United States.
 Over the years, the Nergers and their tiger show have worked at the infamous Cole Bros.
 Circus, the Tarzan Zerbini/Royal Canadian Circus, and many small “shrine circuses” across the country.
 They also perform at fairs and festivals.

-The Nergers are currently employed by John Cuneo’s notorious Hawthorn Corporation, a shadowy group with a history of severe animal abuse that leases exotic animal acts to traveling circuses.
-Hawthorn has racked up over $272,000 in federal fines and had their USDA license suspended twice for over 100 Animal Welfare Act violations.
+The Nergers were employed by John Cuneo’s notorious Hawthorn Corporation, a shadowy group with a history of severe animal abuse that leases exotic animal acts to traveling circuses.
+Hawthorn racked up over $272,000 in federal fines and had their USDA license revoked.
 These including failure to provide veterinary care to sick animals, housing pairs of tigers in 6 foot long travel cages for weeks at a time, attacks by tigers on staff (one of which allegedly involved a tiger being beaten with baseball bats), providing the head and skin of a white tiger to an individual who wanted to make a rug out of the parts, and using nothing but a single thin rope as a “barrier” between the public and adult tigers.
-Although the Nergers themselves have their own USDA exhibitor’s license (#33-C-0452), their tigers are owned by the Hawthorn Corporation, and are housed at Hawthorn’s Illinois facility when not on the road, raising serious concerns about the conditions the animals live in when not performing.
+Although the Nergers themselves have their own USDA exhibitor’s license (#33-C-0452), their tigers were owned by the Hawthorn Corporation, and were housed at Hawthorn’s Illinois facility when not on the road, raising serious concerns about the conditions the animals live in when not performing.